If you think you have an Aspire student loan but aren’t quite sure, you aren’t alone.

 - You’re serving in the military or Peace Corps.

-- You’re in rehabilitation training or a fellowship program.
+- You’re in a rehabilitation training or graduate fellowship.

 If you don’t qualify for deferment, you can look into forbearance, which pauses your payments for up to 12 months.
 Here are some situations that might make you eligible:

-- Your monthly payment is at least 20 percent of your total monthly income.
+- Your monthly payment is at least 20% of your total monthly income.

-- You lost your job or are experiencing a temporary financial difficulty.
+- You’ve lost your job or are experiencing a temporary financial difficulty.